Paul Daniels: Showbusiness career

 In addition to his magic shows he hosted other television series during the 1980s and 1990s, including three BBC1 quiz shows: Odd One Out, Every Second Counts and Wipeout (all of which were based on short-lived American game shows), and the children's television programme Wizbit (also for the BBC), about a magician called Wizbit and a rabbit called Woolly, who lived in Puzzleopolis.
 In 1987, he was a timekeeper in the charity television special The Grand Knockout Tournament.

 Also in 1987, Daniels hosted a controversial Halloween live special of his magic show where he replicated a Harry Houdini escape from an iron maiden.
 The trick was deliberately staged to give the illusion that the escape had gone tragically wrong and Daniels had been killed – it was later broadcast that he had successfully escaped from the device.

 He was the subject of This Is Your Life in 1988 when he was surprised by Michael Aspel.

 Daniels and McGee were the focus of one of the episodes of the 2001 BBC documentary series When Louis Met..., presented by Louis Theroux, with Daniels additionally appearing on Da Ali G Show in an Ali G costume, and was interviewed by Caroline Aherne in her guise as Mrs Merton.
 In 2004, Daniels and McGee appeared in the Channel 5 reality TV show, The Farm, and in 2006, they appeared in the ITV show The X Factor: Battle of the Stars.
 They were the first act voted off the show, after singing "Let Me Entertain You" by Robbie Williams.
 Daniels and McGee also made a guest appearance in the Wife Swap series in early 2007, with McGee changing places with journalist and presenter Vanessa Feltz.

 In 2010, he competed in Strictly Come Dancing with his partner Ola Jordan.
 They were consistently criticised by the judges and were the second couple to leave the competition.

 In August 2011, while filming a scene for ITV's Sooty, Daniels was struck by a flying pizza, thrown by the puppet Sooty.
 He got a piece of pizza in his eye and called in to a cottage hospital for them to rinse it out.
 Later that month he appeared with his son, Martin, on episode 9 of the first season of Penn & Teller: Fool Us.

 On 10 October 2012, Daniels and McGee appeared on All Star Mr & Mrs on ITV.

 In 2008 and 2010, Daniels toured with 'The Best of British Variety Tour', with acts including Cannon and Ball, Christopher Biggins, Frank Carson and The Krankies, where he closed the first half of the show.

 In 2013, Daniels and Debbie McGee toured their 'First Farewell Tour', followed by a tour 'comically' entitled 'Back Despite Popular Demand Tour' a year later.
-They toured 'The Intimate Tour' in 2015 and starred in the pantomime Aladdin at the Ipswich Regent Theatre from December 2015 until January 2016, completing the run a few days before Daniels was taken ill.
+They toured 'The Intimate Tour' in 2015 and starred in the pantomime Aladdin at the Regent Theatre, Ipswich from December 2015 until January 2016, completing the run a few days before Daniels was taken ill.